sujaldev/ACT-intranet-report/README.md

 You have to add the `-shell-escape` flag for minted to work:

-> `minted` requires that LaTeX run with the -shell-escape flag.
+> `minted` requires that LaTeX run with the `-shell-escape` flag.
 This has security implications; it allows LaTeX to run
-> external programs. **-shell-escape should only be used with documents that you trust.**
+> external programs, **-shell-escape should only be used with documents that you trust.**

 ## Credits